mikekinlock/mc-vip-lounge/README.md

 2. Java 8 and thread handling
 3. SQL

-## How to run the sever and clients
+## How to run the sever and clients:
 1. Download/Clone current code base
 2. Open terminal and move to the project
 3. Run "mvn clean install"